Undergraduate student services

 All students can join and use the SOAS Students' Union, which offers a range of societies and social activities.
 SOAS students can also join societies and teams offered by the University of London Union (ULU).

-The Student Welfare Office based at Vernon Square provides impartial and confidential information and advice on all aspects of student welfare.
+The Student Welfare Office based in the Paul Webley Wing, Senate House provides impartial and confidential information and advice on all aspects of student welfare.
 The service is available to help you with any non-academic problem that may be affecting your studies.
 Areas of expertise include: finance, budgeting and hardship, visas and immigration, special needs, accommodation, childcare, welfare benefits.

 Counselling services both at SOAS and at the University Health Centre aim to help students make the most of their time at SOAS by helping them cope with difficulties arising of a personal or emotional nature.
 Professionally-trained counsellors are available to offer confidential support, providing the opportunity for students to talk privately about their feelings and thoughts.